tonuniverse/miningPoolCli/README.md

 To generate a new release, use `do-release.sh"`.

-This script will automatically compile the source code for the required OS, installing the version from the `config/version.go`
+This script will automatically compile the source code for the required OS, set the version from the `config/version.go` and create an archive

 Usage: